Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Experiments

-As \cref{fig:R0107_R0207_ps_MaskTopk_Acc7_Setup} indicates, a moderate value of \(R\) (\ie, \(R=0.1\)) achieves the best performance.
-Slight local feature fusion (\ie, \(R\leq 0.05\)) cannot completely cover the major patterns, resulting in the AL strategy not differentially estimating the probability offsets of the unlabeled data after local feature fusion \(\phi\).
-In contrast, a larger local fusion size (\ie, \(R\geq 0.2\)) may introduce interference from contextual information, which impairs the evaluation of sample values and effective selection.
+As shown in \cref{fig:R0107_R0207_ps_MaskTopk_Acc7_Setup}, the optimal performance is achieved with a moderate coefficient \(\eta=0.1\).
+Insufficient local feature fusion (\ie, \(\eta\leq 0.05\)) fails to capture dominant patterns, preventing the AL strategy from effectively distinguishing probability offsets in unlabeled data post-fusion.
+In contrast, a larger local fusion size (\ie, \(\eta\geq 0.2\)) introduces interference from contextual information, which affects the evaluation of sample values and effective selection.

 For comparison, we set \(\zeta\) to fixed values and then select the percentage \(\zeta\) of the unlabeled data as candidates for diversity sampling.
 As \cref{fig:R0107_R0207_ps_StaticGamma_Acc7_Setup} indicates, the fixed uncertainty sampling ratio does not accommodate active learning.
 For a large fixed \(\zeta\), the candidates contain a large number of confidence samples, reducing the informativeness of the final selected sample and failing to refine the decision boundary.
 In contract, uncertainty prevails when \(\zeta\) is small, which restricts the diversity of the selected data.
 This leads to fragile distributions that struggle to perform consistently well when settings change.
-The dynamic threshold \(\zeta\) in our algorithm that varies with the active learning cycle is more adaptable to the demands of sampling over constant periods and achieves a trade-off between uncertainty sampling and diversity sampling.
+The dynamic threshold \(\zeta\) in our algorithm that varies with the AL cycles is more adaptable to the demands of sampling over constant periods and achieves a trade-off between uncertainty sampling and diversity sampling.

+As \cref{fig:R0107_R0207_ps_UncertaintyGamma_Acc7_Setup} indicates, a larger \(\lambda\) improves the model performance, particularly when the annotation budget \(B\) increases.
+We attribute this to the fact that a larger \(B\) allows the model to develop a more robust understanding of the data distribution with a larger labeled dataset.
+In this scenario, strengthening the intensity of uncertainty-based sampling is more beneficial, as it directs the model to focus on learning ambiguous patterns, thus refining and expanding the decision boundary.
+In contrast, when model learning is still insufficient, an overemphasis on one side can be detrimental, and performance drops.

-As \cref{fig:R0107_R0207_ps_DiversityGamma_Acc7_Setup} indicates, moderate diversity calibration (\ie, \(\xi=0.8\)) improves the quality of labeled data constructed with active learning cycles and yield better performance.
-However, when \(\xi\) is relatively small (\ie, \(\xi \leq 0.4\)) and the budget is small, the performance drops as samples without local representativeness are selected.
+As \cref{fig:R0107_R0207_ps_DiversityGamma_Acc7_Setup} indicates, moderate diversity calibration (\ie, \(\xi=0.8\)) improves the quality of labeled data constructed with AL cycles and yield better performance.
+However, when \(\xi\) is relatively small (\ie, \(\xi \leq 0.4\)) and the budget is small, the performance decreases as samples without local representativeness are selected.